ECoLAD: Selecting Anomaly Detectors for Automotive Deployment via Compute-Reduction Evaluation: Results

 \subsection{RQ1: Cross-Tier Detection Quality}

-Table~\ref{tab:auc_all_tiers} summarizes AUC-PR and normalized runtime across tiers for Telemetry and SMD.
-Overall, AUC-PR is not strictly invariant across tiers, but the magnitude of drift is strongly method- and domain-dependent.
+Table~\ref{tab:auc_all_tiers} summarizes AUC-PR across all tiers for SMD and Telemetry.
+AUC-PR drift exists but is strongly method and domain dependent.

-\paragraph{SMD} OmniAnomaly stays near 0.51 AUC-PR across all tiers, USAD remains around 0.47--0.48, and PCA is essentially constant (0.448).
-In contrast, LOF degrades markedly under constrained tiers (0.145 on the reference tier down to 0.073 on CPU-1T).
+\paragraph{SMD} OmniAnomaly is stable near~0.51 AUC-PR and PCA is essentially constant~(0.448) across all tiers.
+LOF degrades markedly ($0.145 \to 0.073$ at \texttt{CPU-1T}).
 Several neural baselines (GDN, TimesNet) exhibit modest drift that can change relative ordering even when absolute changes are small.

-\paragraph{Telemetry} Absolute AUC-PR values are low for most methods relative to SMD, and the ranking differs.
-The random-scorer baseline is 0.022 (anomaly rate $\pi = 0.02184$).
-HBOS achieves the highest AUC-PR (0.064 on the reference tier; 0.055 on CPU-1T), corresponding to approximately $2.9{\times}$ lift above the random baseline.
-Several deep methods (USAD, TranAD, OmniAnomaly) cluster near $0.041$ (${\approx}~1.9{\times}$ above random) with minimal tier-to-tier change, indicating that compute reduction does not destabilize detection quality but that these methods offer limited separability on this signal.
-The low absolute values reflect the difficulty of aligning statistical novelty scores to event-log-derived fault labels in multivariate powertrain telemetry, not a scorer malfunction.